Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Results

 Fig. \ref{fig:HMF_cntrS_1000} shows the hypomagnetic field effects based on the singlet yield ratio with singlet initial states, $\Phi^{S(S)}$, where that one of the radicals is coupled to one nuclear spin-$\dfrac{1}{2}$ with a hyperfine coupling of 1000 $\mu$T. The effect is higher than 10\% when $k\in [10^5-10^7]$ s$^{-1}$ and $r<10^6$ s$^{-1}$.
 The maximum value for hypomagnetic field effects for singlet-born radical pairs reaches $\sim$40\%.

-Most of the organic radicals possess several nuclei carrying spin with positive or negative isotropic hyperfine coupling constant.
-Fig. \ref{fig:HMF_cntrSS} shows the dependence of the hypomagnetic field effect on spin relaxation rate and reaction rate for these sets of isotropic hyperfine coupling constants: $a_{iso}=\{+500, +500\} \mu$T, $a_{iso}=\{+500, -500\} \mu$T, and $a_{eiso}=\sqrt{2} 500 \mu$T. The signs of the hyperfine couplings have a minor impact on the fractional yield for the hypomagnetic field effects.
-Here, one of the radicals is coupled to two nuclei, and there is no hyperfine interaction for the other radical. $a_{eiso}$ is the effective hyperfine coupling constant: \begin{ceqn}
+Most organic radicals possess several nuclei carrying spin with positive or negative isotropic hyperfine coupling constant.
+Fig. \ref{fig:HMF_cntrSS} shows the dependence of the hypomagnetic field effect on spin relaxation rate and reaction rate for these sets of isotropic hyperfine coupling constants: $a_{iso}=\{+500, +500\} \mu$T, $a_{iso}=\{+500, -500\} \mu$T, and $a_{eiso}= 500 \sqrt{2} \mu$T. The signs of the hyperfine couplings have a minor impact on the fractional yield for the hypomagnetic field effects.
+Here, one of the radicals is coupled to two nuclei, and the other radical has no hyperfine interaction. $a_{eiso}$ is the effective hyperfine coupling constant: \begin{ceqn}

 \end{ceqn}

 The effect is higher than 10\% when $k\in [10^5-10^7]$ s$^{-1}$ and $r<10^6$ s$^{-1}$.
 In this range of parameters, the effective hyperfine coupling constant shows stronger effects relative to the other sets of couplings.